 Italy’s Lack of a Common Language

-An Economist article by John Prideaux points out how “…Italy was created by a small elite at a time when more than 90% of the peninsula’s inhabitants did not speak Italian.”
+“…Italy was created by a small elite at a time when more than 90% of the peninsula’s inhabitants did not speak Italian,” shared an Economist article.
 Imagine that.
 There was not a “Google translate” option.

 Malaria, lack of a shared language, lack of a sense of nationalism, long-term political oversight or neglect, and illiteracy, all combined to form a very big problem.
 There isn’t just ONE factor that divided the north and south into such separate states of being.
 It’s a lot of different things.